ObsidianWolf/Train-Scheduler/README.md

 ## What does it do?
 The train scheduler application incorporates Firebase to host arrival and departure data.
-It dynamically produces a timetable, on request, for a particular journey on a particular day around a particular time and is valid for a specified period.
+It dynamically produces a timetable, on request, for a particular journey on a day around a particular time and is valid for a specified period.

 ## How to get started?